Why All Mystical Systems Confirm a Threefold Law

 - Thesis and antithesis with no synthesis

 Duality creates tension but not transformation.
-It's the necessary second step (after unity) but not the sufficient condition for manifestation.
+It's the necessary second step (after unity) but not the sufficient constant for manifestation.

 Four as Derivative of Three